Clarence Ransom Edwards: World War I

 Upon the outbreak of World War I, Edwards was placed in charge of the Department of the Northeast, comprising all the New England states.
 In August 1917, four months after the American entry into the war, he was promoted to the rank of major general in the National Army and given the task of organizing the 26th Division.
 The division was an Army National Guard formation and arrived on the Western Front, the main theater of war, in September 1917, the first complete American division to do so.
 The 26th Division also became the first complete American division to go into combat at Chemin-des-Dames, France, in February 1918, where they remained for 46 days.

 Going back to his days at West Point, Edwards had earned a reputation for being sharp-tongued and contentious.
-General John Joseph "Blackjack" Pershing, Commander-in-Chief (C-in-C) of the American Expeditionary Force (AEF) on the Western Front, in particular despised him.
+General John Joseph "Blackjack" Pershing, Commander-in-Chief (C-in-C) of the American Expeditionary Forces (AEF) on the Western Front, in particular despised him.
 Edwards made another enemy in Major General Robert Lee Bullard during the 26th Division's relief of Bullard's 1st Division near Toul in April 1918.
 Edwards found fault with everything he saw, and accused the 1st Division of leaving behind classified documents.
 Bullard was enraged, but General Pershing always favored the 1st Division, and reassured him, and nothing came of the incident.
 In July 1918, during the Second Battle of the Marne, the I Corps commander, Major General Hunter Liggett found that, although the 26th Division did not lack for heroism and fought valiantly, he could not depend on its commanders, especially Edwards, to subjugate his unit to Regular Army divisions.

 Edwards' final demise came in October 1918, when he reported an incident to Liggett involving information two of his soldiers had obtained from German soldiers with whom they had been fraternizing.
 The Germans had expressed their belief that the war would be over soon, and that they were reluctant to continue fighting.
 While Edwards thought he was reporting the enemy's poor morale to Liggett, he instead gave Liggett an excuse to get rid of Edwards for his zeal in supporting the National Guard.
 Liggett reported the incident to the AEF commander, General Pershing, who took the opportunity to act on his personal vendetta and relieve Edwards of his command.
-His successor was Brigadier General Frank E. Bamford, formerly the commander of the 1st Division's 2nd Brigade who had been informed that he would be getting, apparently, "the worst division in the AEF."
+His successor was Brigadier General Frank E. Bamford, formerly the commander of the 1st Division's 2nd Brigade of the 1st Division, who had been informed that he would be getting, apparently, "the worst division in the AEF."
 Somewhat strangely, Edwards, who had a history of saying whatever was on his mind, did not say anything at all about his dismissal from command, choosing instead to simply say nothing.

-World War I came to an end soon afterwards on November 11, 1918, due to the Armistice with Germany.
+World War I came to an end soon afterwards on November 11, 1918, due to the Armistice with Germany, by which time Edwards was already in the United States, having arrived there on November 1.